jordn/next-cron/README.md

 Reads the cron jobs from stdin in the following format
     `30 1 /bin/run_me_daily`

-You can specify the start time to calculate from with a positional argument in format `HH:MM`
+You can specify the start time with a positional argument in format `HH:MM` (defaults to now)

 Usage
 ---